alvindimas05/LagAssist/README.md

 I've been using these plugins for my Minecraft Server and they are highly recommended for optimization.

-- <b>[ChunkSpawnerLimiter](https://modrinth.com/plugin/chunkspawnerlimiter)</b> this plugin reduces mobs spawn which useful to prevent big mob farms.
 - <b>[Chunky](https://modrinth.com/plugin/chunky)</b> this plugin pre-generates chunks efficiently to reduce lags.
+- <b>[ViewDistanceTweaks](https://github.com/froobynooby/ViewDistanceTweaks)</b> this plugins
+automaticly tweak view distance based on player view distance.
+- <b>[ChunkSpawnerLimiter](https://modrinth.com/plugin/chunkspawnerlimiter)</b> this plugin reduces mobs spawn which useful to prevent big mob farms if you don't want to use StackMob for some reason.

 ## Credits
 - <b>[Stefatorus](https://github.com/Stefatorus)</b> for the plugin and permission to publish this plugin for free.